-Cindy has taught at premier academic institutions, notably the UP College of Education/UPIS and Ateneo De Manila University.
-Professional and community pursuits include individualized learning intervention programs development and implementation, lectures for the Reading Assoc of the Phils and others, literacy project consultancy work for corporations like Coke and Nestlé, adult education, telecollaborative language learning, storytelling/literacy campaigns for urban poor and street children, and literacy work for grassroots women.
-She's written for Petron, Ayala Corporation, Landbank, AES and others, and she wrote the international award-winning 2013 sustainability report for Development Bank of the Philippines (DBP).
-She's a fellow at the prestigious KRITIKA 2016: National Workshop on Art and Cultural Criticism for a paper on the political economy of subjectivity in Pinoy rock music.
+Cindy has taught at premier academic institutions, notably the UP College of Education/UPIS and the Ateneo De Manila University.
+Pursuits include educational therapy, literacy project consultancy, storytelling and literacy campaigns for urban poor and street children, and literacy work for grassroots women.

+Now taking her PhD in Media Studies (with cognates in Anthropology) at the UP College of Mass Communication, she has presented 10 of her PhD research papers at UGAT, UP CMC's Sining Del Pilar, and UP Baguio's 2nd International Conference for Cordillera Studies among others.
+She is also a fellow at the prestigious KRITIKA 2016: National Workshop on Art and Cultural Criticism for a paper on the political economy of subjectivity in Pinoy rock music.

 She continues to teach, write, and collaborate on projects for literacy, women, and social justice.